YoRyan/smtp-translator/README.md

 $ go get -u github.com/YoRyan/smtp-translator
 ```

-At a minimum you need to specify your Pushover app token in the `PUSHOVER_TOKEN` environment variable.
+At the minimum, you need to specify your Pushover app token in the `PUSHOVER_TOKEN` environment variable.

 ```
 $ export PUSHOVER_TOKEN=xxx